 Academic literature on residential schools in Canada takes the roots of this system back to the "Frenchification" (to make French) policy and practices of the French colonizers in the early 17th century.
 In that respect, it is stated that both the "civilization" policy and the residential school practice were brought to Canada initially by the French colonial administration.
 Academic sources assert that the French tried to force the natives to adopt Christianity, learn about French civilization and to get used to an “orderly life” based on French culture.
 It is also stated that the most important purpose of this policy was to ensure the indigenous population’s “recognition of and submission to the authority and domination of the Crown of France.”
 As per these sources, this policy of Frenchification initially aimed at the creation of a single “race” as a mixture of a cultured indigenous population living in integrated villages together with French immigrants.
 Later, the strategy was changed to the creation of reserved settlements under missionary supervision.
 To this end, theological seminaries were established by various Christion sects like the Jesuits.
 Such schools taught indigenous children mainly the Christian religion and the French language, with the aim of raising them as French.
 However, there was strong resistance to these schools, due to parental reluctance to give up their children, the large number of school dropouts, and student deaths from European diseases.
 As a result, this system of forced education failed during the French colonial rule.

 After France's defeat in the Seven Years' War and the ceding of nearly all its North American possessions to the United Kingdom (Britain) with the Treaty of Paris in 1763, the British Empire tightened its control over autonomous colonies, and in response to the rebellion of the indigenous peoples, halted the expansion of western European settlers and published the Royal Proclamation.
-This interim period continued until the War of 1812 between the United States and the UK.
+This interim period continued until the War of 1812 between the US and the UK.
 Later, British policy towards indigenous peoples shifted to “civilizing” the them through education in the 1830s, as the French had sought to do in the previous century.
 In that regard, the colonial government began the establishment and operation of schools for indigenous peoples and numerous new schools were opened.

 The operation of these schools was largely left in the hands of missionary organizations, and the costs for building and running schools was mainly shared between the colonial government and missionary groups.
 Under the British North American Act of 1867, all aspects of indigenous peoples’ affairs became the responsibility of the Canadian federal government, including education.
 Within the framework of this responsibility, the government began to establish additional residential schools across Canada in conjunction with other federal assimilation policies.
 Authorities frequently placed children to schools far from their home communities, part of a strategy to alienate them from their families and familiar surroundings.
 In 1920, under the Indian Act, it became mandatory for every indigenous child to attend a residential school and illegal for them to attend any other educational institution.
 By the 1930s, the federal government had come to the internal conclusion that the residential school system was failing to meet its goals.
 Then came a period when the purpose of education in these schools shifted from assimilation to integration.
 However, the removal of indigenous children from their families by state authorities continued through much of the 1960s and 70s.
 Although there was occasional arguments over the closure of these schools, residential schooling survived largely intact until the end of the 1960s and the operation of the residential schools was extended by the continued support they received from the churches, particularly the Roman Catholic Church (which enjoyed preferential treatment especially in the Francophone province of Quebec until the Quiet Revolution of 1960s), which opposed the federal government’s school closure and integration policy.

 In 1969, the Department of Indian Affairs took exclusive control of the system, marking an end to church involvement in residential schooling.
 In the meantime, the government decided to phase out segregation and began incorporating indigenous students into public schools.
 Starting in 1969, residential schools in Canada began to decline in numbers.
-In 1970, the Department calculated fifty-six remaining schools.
-By 1980, the same institution reported sixteen, and one decade later, eleven.
+In 1970, the Department calculated 56 remaining schools.
+By 1980, the same institution reported 16, and one decade later, 11.
 In 1996, Gordon Reserve Indian Residential School in Saskatchewan, the last of its kind, was closed and demolished.
 By 1999, the Department registered no remaining residential schools in operation.
 In short, the residential school system officially operated from the 1880s into the 1990s.

 According to the evaluations of the indigenous peoples, this residential school system forcibly separated children from their families for extended periods of time and forbade them to acknowledge their heritage and culture or to speak their own languages.
 Children were severely punished if these strict rules were broken.
 Former students at these residential schools have spoken of horrendous physical, sexual, emotional, and psychological abuse at the hands of the school staff.
 These schools provided indigenous students with inappropriate education, often only enough to acquire lower grades, that focused mainly on prayer and manual labor in agriculture, light industry such as woodworking, and domestic work such as laundry work and sewing.